Extiriority/Appsemblearn/CONTRIBUTING.md

 - If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.

 ### Your PR is merged!!! :partying_face: :partying_face:

+## For members
+The project is being developed with an Agile proces.
+We work in sprints of two weeks.

+#### Branch name
+Each branch should be related to a issue or user story.
+The branch should be named according to the feature you are willing to implement:
+- `<type>[optional scope]: <description>`

+### Commit Policy
+- Commits must have describing titles.